zlatinb/mucats/README.md

 * Moderators can delete individual comments or entire publications
 * Administrator (single per site) can appoint users as moderators
 * Administrator can ban users
+* Blacklist publications by file type and keywords
 * RSS feed for latest publications

 ### Features for later